 1. Cloud vs. On-Premise

-When choosing a data warehouse software tool, the first point to consider is going for a cloud or on-premise data warehouse software.
-If you’re looking for a low-cost data warehouse software with no servers, hardware, and lower maintenance costs, you should go for a cloud-based data warehouse.
+When choosing a data warehouse software tool, the first point to consider is going for cloud or on-premise data warehouse software.
+If you’re looking for cost-effective data warehouse software with no servers, hardware, and lower maintenance costs, you should go for a fully managed cloud-based data warehouse.

-Conversely, if securing data is a priority for your business, then an on-premise data warehouse architecture might be the right way to go, as it gives you complete control over information security and access.
+If securing data is a priority for your business, then an on-premise data warehouse architecture might be the right way to go.
+This option gives you complete control over information security and access.
 Moreover, on-premise data warehouse solutions generally deliver higher speed than their cloud-deployment alternatives due to lower chances of latency issues.

 Data integration tools in data warehousing offer varied performance levels depending on how they are structured.
 To maintain the optimum performance of your data warehouse, use a tool that ensures that your data is cleansed, de-duplicated, transformed, and loaded accurately.